 - glass bowl

-– Prep your dye.
 Use one tablespoon of vinegar per cup of water, and use 12 drops of food dye per cup.
-I used approximately 3 cups of water in a glass bowl, and that fully submerged the eggs.
-The amount might differ depending on the depth of your bowl.
+I used approximately 3 cups of water in a glass bowl, and that was enough to fully submerged the eggs.
+The amount might differ depending on the depth of your bowl and amount of eggs.